adamnew123456/SmallWM/README.markdown

 - *B* 2
 - *C* 3

-And you want to pack them into the northwest corner, the result will look like the following; A, the lowest priority,  is first placed directly into the corner, with B horizontally placed on the side of A opposite the corner, and then C placed on the edge of B.
+And you want to pack them into the northeast  corner, the result will look like the following; A, the lowest priority,  is first placed directly into the corner, with B horizontally placed on the side of A opposite the corner, and then C placed on the edge of B.